-Health Net Violet 1 (PPO) Member Services
+Health Net Violet 2 (PPO) Member Services

 Method Member Services - Contact Information CALL 1-888-445-8913 Calls to this number are free.
 From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
 From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
 A messaging system is used after hours, weekends, and on federal holidays.
 Member Services also has free language interpreter services available for non-English speakers.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 8 a.m. to 8 p.m.
-7 days a week (from October 1 to March 31), and 8 a.m. to 8 p.m., Monday - Friday (from April 1 to September 30) WRITE Health Net Life Insurance Company PO Box 10420 Van Nuys, CA 91410-0420 WEBSITE or.healthnetadvantage.com
+7 days a week (from October 1 to March 31), and 8 a.m. to 8 p.m., Monday - Friday (from April 1 to September 30) WRITE Health Net Life Insurance Company PO Box 10420 Van Nuys, CA 91410 WEBSITE or.healthnetadvantage.com

-State Health Insurance Assitance Program (SHIP) is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
-For contact information, please see Chapter 2, Section 3 of this booklet.
+Senior Health Insurance Benefits Assistance Program (SHIBA) (Oregon SHIP) is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.